 Specific Issue(s) I'm Skilled at Helping With

 Throughout my experience in the therapist's seat, I have clinically focused on modern couples work for pre-marital pre-committed and established couples.
-In addition to completing the Gottman Method Level One Couples Therapy training, I am also a Prepare-Enrich certified provider.
+In addition to completing the Gottman Method Levels One & Two Couples Therapy training, I am also a Prepare-Enrich certified provider.
 I have received detailed supervisor and mentorship through my clinical supervisor, Susan Stork, LCPC who is an experienced level II PACT clinician.
 I firmly believe that connection is a vital part of our lives.
 Regardless of the cliche stigmas that tell us to "work on ourselves before we can get into a relationship", I believe that the most growth is facilitated through our initmate relationships.
 I am trained to assist couples in moving towards the development and maintenance of secure attachment and effective communication.

 Additionally, I am passionate about & skilled in working with individuals who identify under the LGBTQIAP+ umbrella.
 As a queer-identified clinician, I am particularly committed to providing therapeutic services to marginalized identities.
 Armed with a deep understanding of queer culture and the unique challenges this population may face, my goal is to assist my clients in creating a matchless, supportive therapeutic experience specifically catered to each client's individual needs.

 What I Usually Need to Know to Help

 While I find that every client is different and will prompt me to ask different questions, here are a few things that I would like to know as we begin our therapeutic relationship:

 - What's your current motivation for seeking therapy?

 - Have you ever been to therapy before?
 If yes...
 I'll want to know what that was like for you.
 What do you want to continue in our work together?
 What parts of therapy didn't go so well?

 - What's your day-to-day life look like?
 What do you do for work?
 What do you do for fun?
 Whose company do you enjoy?